 First, What is a 9.1/9.2 Channel Receiver Exactly?

 The X.X format simply refers to the number of speakers and subwoofers a receiver can hook up to and power.
 So, a 9.2 receiver has inputs for nine speakers and two subwoofers.
-Most 9 channel sound systems use two main left/right front firing speakers, a center channel speaker, and four additional “off plane” speakers that are angled upward or downward.
+Most 9 channel sound systems use two main left/right front firing speakers, a center channel speaker, two surround speakers, and four additional “off plane” speakers that are angled upward or downward.
 There are a lot of different types of surround speakers and ways to place them, which is part of the fun!

 The overall idea is theatrical sound that can come from all directions in all dimensions that feels totally immersive.

 9+ channel sound systems are primarily designed for home theater use with movies or games, where the spot a sound is coming from, particularly above or below the horizontal plane, can noticeably affect the “feel” of the film or gameplay.
 Maybe you hear a plane explode up high and to the right, or hear a monster rumbling beneath the ground to the left, you get the idea.

 Most audio formats that support 9+ channel surround sound are used with movies, and while spatial audio is starting to become a thing, and it’s possible a 9+ channel system could enhance musicality enough to be worth the extra cost, it’s much more likely you’ll get better musical fidelity – if that’s what you’re mainly after – by investing in a higher end pair of speakers and a single subwoofer.

 What We Look for in 9 Channel Receivers